checkly/docs.checklyhq.com/site/content/docs/integrations/terraform.md

 ## Applying changes

-After each change to your Terraform file, you will need to run both following commands:
+After each change to your Terraform file, you will need to run the following two commands:
 1. `terraform plan -out tf.plan` - to plan the necessary actions that Terraform will need to make.
 2. `terraform apply "tf.plan"` - to apply the plan and have the changes reflected on Checkly.

-If you are using [Terraform Cloud](https://www.terraform.io/cloud), the above will be run for you automatically every time a pull request is merged into a main branch.
+If you are using [Terraform Cloud](https://www.terraform.io/cloud), the above will be run for you automatically every time a pull request is merged into the main branch.

 >**Error: 402 payment required** If you find this error when creating checks through Terraform or the API, possibly you have reached the maximum number of checks you can create on your account.
 Contact Checkly Support to talk about options.